-Gripe water has always been one of my favorite go-to mama tricks for my babies and its surprisingly easy to make cheaper at home with no worries of high fructose corn syrup.
+Learn to make natural gripe water for colic in babies at home!
+Natural gripe water has always been one of my favorite go-to mama tricks for when my babies have upset stomachs, and its surprisingly easy to make cheaper at home with no worries of high fructose corn syrup.

 But, once I started really reading labels, I found my go-to gripe water's second ingredient, after water, was high fructose corn syrup.
 It's not exactly something I want to be pumping down my newborn baby's stomach, so I started reading about which herbs help to soothe colicky babies and upset tummies.
 Here's what I found:

 Safety Note: As with anything you would give your baby to ingest, please check with your pediatrician first to be sure it's something that is safe for your baby.
 I am not a doctor and I make no promises or medical claims.
 Herbal medicine has less side effects than chemical medicine, but it is still medicine and should be taken safely.

 Fennel is a perennial herb found in the Mediterranean that is commonly used as medicine to treat colic in babies.
 Though it hasn't been proven with scientific research, the anecdotal evidence says that it helps to relax the colon to release trapped gas and decrease respiratory track secretions (source: WebMD).
 According to my new fav book, Natural Healing Wisdom and Know-How (where to buy), Fennel also helps to decrease obesity, water retention, urinary tract problems, indigestion, and colic and it even has hormonal properties that can increase a mother's milk supply.